Applications for the indigenous scholarship for 2019 are now open

-- Personal interest in improving the residential community experience nationally.
+Interest in improving the residential community environment at your residence and nationally.

 Please note that while having a leadership position at your residence will be viewed favourably, it is not a precondition to applying for the scholarship.

 DUE: Monday 14 October (5pm)